 Touted as being the highest Glacier Palace in the world, this ice cave is filled with ice carvings and sculptures.
 If you already visited Jungfraujoch, this is very similar to touring the Ice Palace, so this may not be worth it, unless you really like to see ice sculptures.

-To visit the Glacier Palace, there is an additional fee of CHF 8.
+To visit the Glacier Palace, there is an additional fee.